1 point per day (max of 5 points, out of 10) will be deducted

 sharing/borrowing code with other classmates (from this or previous

 years), you will get caught.

-to geometric modeling or geometry processing and submit a Powerpoint
+Proceedings and submit a Powerpoint

 presentation that describes/summarizes the paper.

 The paper must be from the main SIGRGRAPH or SIGGRAPH Asia Conference, not just from any ACM SIGGRAPH-sponsored conference, symposium or workshop.